Fables (Jean-Luc Ponty album)

 Fables is an album by French jazz fusion artist Jean-Luc Ponty, released in 1985.

 Reception

-AllMusic's Richard S. Ginell noted that Ponty's "has opened up considerably", but that he "continues to explore the high-tech, electronic, sequenced ostinato world that he opened the door to on Individual Choice" and that the album is "very even... without any extreme peaks or dips".
+AllMusic's Richard S. Ginell noted that "Ponty's sound has opened up considerably", but that he "continues to explore the high-tech, electronic, sequenced ostinato world that he opened the door to on Individual Choice" and that the album is "very even... without any extreme peaks or dips".

+Fables is one of several of Ponty's albums that has been acknowledged as an influence on Detroit techno artists.
+In 2014, DJ Rolando cited it as his favourite album.

 Track listing

 All songs by Jean-Luc Ponty.
 Adapted from liner notes.